 The Partial Array Self Refresh (PASR) feature allows the controller to select the amount of memory that will be refreshed during SELF REFRESH.
-The refresh options are all banks (banks 0, 1, 2, and 3); two banks(banks 0 and 1 or 2 and 3 by M7); and one bank (bank 0 or 2 by M7).
+The refresh options are all banks (banks 0, 1); one bank (bank 0 or 1 by M7).
 WRITE and READ commands occur to any bank selected during standard operation, but only the selected banks in PASR will be refreshed during SELF REFRESH.
-The data in banks 2 and 3 will be lost when the two bank option with M7=0 is used.
-Similarly the data will be lost in banks 1, 2, and 3 when the one bank option with M7=0 is used down
+The data in banks 1 will be lost when the one bank option with M7=0 is used.
+Similarly the data will be lost in bank 0 when the one bank option with M7=1 is used down